-"Most fearful adventures indeed has he gone through.
-On one occasion an infuriated elephant so trampled and crushed him with its feet and trunk, that it was only the depth of the hole into which the latter cast him that was the means of saving his life.
+his life.
 Several of his ribs on the right side were broken by this stamping, which is the usual mode in which an elephant despatches his enemy; his right arm was also broken in three places, and the shoulder dislocated besides.
-He has seen two of his fellow-sportsmen by similar treatment perish before his eyes; he himself, of iron constitution, has escaped with his life, and a fearful revenge indeed has he taken for his defeat in that memorable adventure."
+He has seen two of his fellowsportsmen by similar treatment perish before his eyes; he himself, of iron constitution, has escaped with his life, and a fearful revenge indeed has he taken for his defeat in that memorable adventure."
 At length this man of genius and intrepidity, who seemed to have enjoyed a charmed life, since the most infuriated of the brute creation failed in their encounters with him, was stricken by a fatal flash of lightning.
 He had taken shelter in a rest-house at Haputale pass and was standing under the porch, looking for the abatement of the storm, when a flash, attracted, it was absurdly said, by his military spurs, instantly killed him.
 His body was removed to Nuwara Eliya and interred in a little cemetery which is situated on a knoll between the present post office and the golf pavilion.
-There stands the tomb of the talented Major Rogers, who rendered such signal service to the colony, desolate, untended and itself fractured by the same "fire from heaven" that caused his death.

-I do not know that blame is attached to anyone for this; but I do know that the circumstance appears shocking to many a visitor who, having read of the exploits and achievements of Major Rogers, visits the solitary tomb.
-The site of the little disused cemetery is prominent in the landscape, and if a fitting monument to the gallant Major Rogers were now to be erected there, it would be an ornament to Nuwara Eliya as he was an ornament to the service.
+There stands the tomb of the talented Major Rogers, who rendered such signal service to the colony, desolate, untended and itself fractured by the same "fire from heaven" that caused his death I do not know that blame is attached to anyone for this; but I do know that the circumstance appears shocking to many a visitor who, having read of the exploits and achievements of Major Rogers, visits the solitary tomb.
+The site of the little disused cemetery is prominent in the landscape, and if a fitting monument to the gallant Major Rogers were A PATHETIC MEMORIAL.

+now to be erected there, it would be an ornament to Nuwara Eliya as he was an ornament to the service.
 Another memorial of very pathetic interest is to be seen in the old cemetery at Badulla, and of this we give an illustration.
 It will be noticed that a Bo-tree, Ficus Religiosa, has here almost completely enfolded a tomb, holding it firmly and securely in its embrace.
 Not a stone can be removed without cutting the tree.
 Even the inscribed tablet at the end of the tomb is partially embedded; but the tree in this part is kept trimmed so that the inscription may be seen.
 This tree is the species of fig which is worshipped and held in great veneration by the Buddhists.
+The letters in our illustration, on the opposite page, being too small to be easily read we give below a copy of the inscription.
+The death of this lady occurred a very short time before the rebellion in which her husband was so soon to fall, the first European victim, shot by an arrow under the following circumstances: Mr. Wilson set out with a guard of about forty troops to investigate causes of disaffection and lawlessness.
+They soon found that their number was insufficient for the purpose, and were about to return to Badulla when an armed party appeared on the opposite bank of the river and demanded a conference.
+Mr. Wilson, with intrepidity, advanced to them, but, when within a few yards, a volley of arrows was treacherously discharged at THE TOWN OF BADULLA.

-TOMB OF MRS. WILSON
+TOMB OF MRS. WILSON.